redguy212/Timelapse_rPi/README.md

     secondsInterval = [b] #number of seconds delay between each photo taken

+May also be necessary to change permissions of the Pictures folder, to make deleting.moving easier:

+  In terminal:

+    chmod 777 /home/[yourPiName]/Pictures

 **----------------------------------------------------------------------------------------**

 **Steps necessary for timelapse script to work on reboot/start**